ForsbergPyschometrics/D3mirt/README.md

 Figure 7: The item W7Q16 plotted with the three constructs and with the model rotated $90^{\circ}$ clockwise.

-An example of how the output for analysis of the single item is as follows.
+An example of how the output for analysis of the single item above is as follows.

 > The Figures 3 and 4 shows that item W7Q16 is located at